Meet The Team

 John William Meyer

 Matthew Wilby is a native Texan, growing up in Houston.
 He attended Texas A&M University and earned a bachelor’s degree in Petroleum Engineering; Matthew held varying roles in the Energy Industry with increasing responsibility, including his current role as Partner in an upstart project development company, Contour Energy.
-He has lived in Austin the past three years and is one of the newest and proudest members on the board of the Chestnut Neighborhood Revitalization Corporation – an organization that seeks to give back to the community in which he calls home.
+He has lived in Austin the past three years and joined the Chestnut Neighborhood Revitalization Corporation – an organization that seeks to give back to the community in which he calls home.

 Sam Covey is an East Austin resident since 2007 and CNRC board member since 2011.
 As a part of the CNRC development committee, Sam enjoys working through the technical details of planning and developing affordable housing.
 Sam is a principal of a local structural engineering firm Fort Structures and specializes in engineering residential and commercial structures all around Austin.
 Outside of work, Sam enjoys spending time outdoors with his family and cycling around the city.